SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## integer
 Return true if object is an integer or long

+## is_in_blog_post_editor
+Returns true if content is being rendered within the blog post editor.

+## is_in_blog_post_previewer
+Returns true if content is being rendered within the blog post previewer.

+## is_in_editor
+Returns true if content is being rendered within any content editor.

+## is_in_email_editor
+Returns true if content is being rendered within the email editor.

+## is_in_email_previewer
+Returns true if content is being rendered within the email previewer.

+## is_in_global_content_editor
+Returns true if content is being rendered within the global content editor.

+## is_in_hs_app
+Returns true if content is being rendered within the HubSpot app.

+## is_in_module_previewer
+Returns true if content is being rendered within the module previewer.

+## is_in_page_editor
+Returns true if content is being rendered within the page editor.

+## is_in_page_previewer
+Returns true if content is being rendered within the page previewer.

+## is_in_previewer
+Returns true if content is being rendered within any preview context.

+## is_in_template_previewer
+Returns true if content is being rendered within the template previewer.

+## is_in_theme_editor
+Returns true if content is being rendered within the theme editor.

+## is_in_theme_previewer
+Returns true if content is being rendered within the theme previewer.

 ## iterable
 Return true if the object is iterable (sequence, dict, etc)